Mount Holly, NJ Bankruptcy Lawyer

-- Relief from dischargeable debt (medical bills, utility bills, credit card debt, personal loans).
+- Relief from dischargeable debt (medical bills, utility bills, credit card debt, personal loans)

-- Cessation of wage garnishment.
+- Cessation of wage garnishment

-- Banishing creditors from constant harassment.
+- Banishing creditors from constant harassment

-- Delaying foreclosure and eviction actions.
+- Delaying foreclosure and eviction actions

-- Preventing repossession of vehicles.
+- Preventing repossession of vehicles

 Do You Need an Attorney to File for Bankruptcy in NJ?

-Technically, people who wish to file for bankruptcy may do so independently, without hiring the services of a bankruptcy lawyer, in what’s referred to as a pro se filing.
+Technically, people who wish to file for bankruptcy may do so independently, without hiring the services of a bankruptcy lawyer, in what is referred to as a pro se filing.
 While pro se filings may be legal, they are not particularly prudent, for several reasons.
 Bankruptcy law is extremely dense with financial and legal jargon.
-The procedure is time-sensitive, and missing a deadline could ruin an entire case.
-Futhermore, it is not often obvious whether to choose the federal or state exemptions without the input of an experienced attorney.
+The procedure is time-sensitive and missing a deadline could ruin an entire case.
+If you make an error in filing, you provide the wrong documents, or you omit crucial information, your case could be dismissed.

 How Does the Bankruptcy Process Work in New Jersey?